mapcode-foundation/mapcode-ada/README.md

-`Territory` | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcodes `Shortest` | boolean, default True, to return only the shortest possible mapcode for the territory or each possible territory `Precision` | 0, 1 or 2, default 0, precision of the mapcode to generate return value | array of mapcode informations (territory ISO code, mapcode, full mapcode, and territory number)
+`Territory` | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcodes `Shortest` | boolean, default True, to return only the shortest possible mapcode for the territory or each possible territory `Precision` | 0, 1 or 2, default 0, precision of the mapcode to generate `Sort` | sort the territories so that the shortest mapcode appears first return value | array of mapcode informations (territory ISO code, mapcode, full mapcode, and territory number)

 This function will return at least one result: the shortest mapcode (if any) that exists for that coordinate within the specified territory.
 Such a mapcode is also sometimes called the “default mapcode” for a particular territory.
+The resulting array is always organized by territories: all the mapcodes of a territory follow each other and in order of increasing length.
+If Sort is set, then the returned array contains first the shortest mapcode, then possibly the other mapcodes for the same territory, then possibly mapcodes for other territories, then possibly the international (Earth) mapcode, otherwise the territories appear in the crescent order of Territory_Range (see package Ctrynams).
+As a consequence, if it appears, the international mapcode is always the last.

 Examples:

-With a `Territory` specified, and `Shortest` set, returns the default mapcode for this territory.
+With a`Territory` specified, and `Shortest` set, returns the default mapcode for this territory.

     Encode ( (52.376514000, 4.908543375 40.786245000), "NLD")
     -> NLD 49.4V 'NLD 49.4V' 112

+With a Territory set to Earth ("AAA"), returns the international mapcode, (whatever Shortest)

+    Encode ( (52.376514000, 4.908543375 40.786245000), "AAA")
+    -> AAA VHXGB.1J9J 'VHXGB.1J9J' 532

-With a `Territory` specified, and `Shortest` set to False, returns all the possible mapcodes for this territory.
+With a `Territory` specified, and `Shortest`set to False, returns all the possible mapcodes for this territory.

     Encode ( (52.376514000, 4.908543375 40.786245000), "NLD", Shortest => False)